matvign/batchrenamer/docs/documentation.md

 8. sequence
 9. prepend
 10. postpend
-11. strip (remove '._ ' chars from end of file)
+11. strip (remove whitespace from ends of file)
-12. extension
+12. extension (remove whitespace and collapse dots)

 The absence of file renaming arguments terminates the program.